How my American Dream is different from my parents’

 “My parents don’t worry one bit about Social Security or Medicare being cut.
 It’s hard to not be resentful.”—45-year-old freelancer from Denver

 “My parents were the last generation that could have a company take care of them from start through retirement.
 That’s over.
 On the one hand, we don’t have to sell our souls to one company anymore.
 That’s liberating.
-On the other hand, people have to be self-aware, mature, and vigilant about health care and retirement security because ‘the system’ isn’t going to be there for them as it was for my parents.” —50-year-consultant from Los Angeles
+On the other hand, people have to be self-aware, mature, and vigilant about healthcare and retirement security because ‘the system’ isn’t going to be there for them as it was for my parents.”—50-year-old-consultant from Los Angeles

-As working-class Black Americans, my family valued ‘having your own.’
+As working-class black Americans, my family valued ‘having your own.’
 This meant having a viable job, owning a good running car, consistently having food on the table, and maintaining a stable home.
 Generational wealth was not in our lexicon, even though my mother and three of her sisters graduated from college.
 My definition of the American Dream is to have more choices.
-I have teetered between working-class and lower middle-class, yet I have lived abroad, lived in three different states, and I am watching my only child pursuing a PhD.
+I have teetered between working-class and lower-middle-class, yet I have lived abroad, lived in three different states, and I am watching my only child pursuing a PhD.
 I am in the thick of my American Dream.”—54-year-old academic adviser from Missouri

 Related: Are cities killing the future of work (and the American Dream)?

-Baby Boomers (ages 57–72)
+Baby boomers (ages 57–72)

 Seeing how the traditional American Dream didn’t work out, and redefining it.

-Note: Editor’s Note: In honor of the July 4th holiday, we are republishing the results of our 2018 survey on the modern American Dream.